fmxsh/f3c/f3c-spec.md

 Nesting is possible: a field may contain other fields, depending on its construct.

-A general rule applying to all _fields_ is that none of its contained conceptual units will ever be interpreted as a token, and consequently, no conceptual unit is ever escaped.
+A general rule applying to all _fields_ is that none of its contained characters will ever be interpreted as a token, and consequently, no characters are ever escaped.

-As a summary of the three following sections: Data is categorized into _fields_.
-A _field_ can be one of several _data constructs_.
-What particular _data constructs_ a that a particular _filed_ consists of, is determined by analyzing the field by aspects of _data formats_ and _data types_.
-Combining _data formats_ and _data types_ in different ways, yields different _data constructs_ which then defines the type of field.

-#### Data formats
+##### Data formats

 Recognition: By the way the field is delineated.